tc39/proposal-decimal/README.md

 Interaction with other systems brings the following requirements:

 - Ability to round-trip decimal quantities from other systems
-- Serialization and deserialization in standard decimal formats, e.g., IEEE 754’s multiple formats
+- Serialization and deserialization in standard decimal formats, e.g., IEEE 754's multiple formats
 - Precision sufficient for the applications on the other side

-The `Decimal.Amount` class also helps with data exchange, in cases where one needs to preserve all digits—including any trailing zeroes—in a digit string coming over the wire.
-That is, the `Decimal.Amount` class contains more information that a mathematical value.

 #### Sample code